 Sex-abuse video victimizes child long after abuser is gone

-The video of a man raping his 9-year-old daughter was discovered in New Zealand in 2016 and triggered a global search for the little girl.
+The 9-minute video of a man raping his ten-year-old daughter was discovered in New Zealand in 2016 and triggered a global search for the little girl.

 “That’s the horrendous part about it,” Salminen said.
 “You can’t just say that’s in the past and shut the door and move on.
 She will never be able to turn her back on what’s happened.”